-Indiana partial hospitalization programs (PHPs) are designed to provide intensive treatment and support for individuals recovering from substance use disorders.
+PHP Indiana programs (sometimes called PHP rehab, PHP recovery programs, partial hospitalization program rehab, or PHP addiction treatment) are designed to provide intensive treatment and support for individuals recovering from substance use disorders.
 These programs focus on helping patients develop the skills and strategies necessary for long-term recovery, including managing cravings and preventing relapse.

-A partial hospitalization program (PHP), often called day treatment, is a structured and intensive type of outpatient care.
+A PHP Indiana program, also called day treatment, PHP drug rehab, or addiction PHP, is a structured and intensive type of outpatient care and therapeutic program that bridges the gap between inpatient and standard outpatient treatment.
 Unlike inpatient treatment programs, PHPs let patients live at home while attending treatment sessions during the day.
 Typically, PHPs involve treatment for several hours a day, several days a week, depending on the facility.
 While some programs offer daily sessions lasting 6 to 8 hours, others may vary in frequency and duration based on individual needs.
 PHPs often mirror many aspects of inpatient treatment but with greater flexibility.
 Common services include:

 - Intensive therapy via individual therapy, group therapy, and family therapy